Narthaki Nataraj

-Narthaki Nataraj is an Indian transgender Bharatanatyam dancer.
+Narthaki Nataraj is an Indian Bharatanatyam dancer.
 In 2019, she was awarded the Padma Shri, making her the first transgender woman to be awarded India's fourth-highest civilian award.

 Early life

 Narthaki Nataraj was born in Madurai, Tamil Nadu.
 In an interview, she said she became aware of her feminine side at the age of 10 and found dance to be the only way of expressing herself.
 Owing to societal pressures and stigma, she ran away from her home at the age of 12.

 She started her training in dance under Namanur Jeyaraman of the Tanjavur bani.
 She later became a disciple of K. P. Kittappa Pillai in 1984, who was a direct descendant of the Thanjavur Quartet.

 Career

 Narthaki Nataraj took the name "Narthaki" during her debut performance as a woman in 1983.
 She worked as a demonstration assistant to Kittappa Pillai in Tanjore Tamil University.
 She established a dance school Narthaki Nritya Kalalaya in Madurai to take her guru's vision forward.
 In 2000, she moved to Chennai and has been a full time professional dancer since then.

 She specialises in the Tanjore-based Nayaki Bhava tradition.
 She established a dance school Velliambalam Nadana Kalai Koodam in Chennai and Madurai, with her friend Shakti Bhaskar, where she trains her students in the traditional repertoire of Thanjavur Quartets.
 The school has branches in the U.S., the U.K. and Canada.'

 She along with her friend, Shakti, has been conducting annual workshops at the government department of music in Oslo.
 They teach Indian and Norwegian students the Tevaram, Tiruppugazh and Tiruvachakam.

 Her life and journey has been included as a lesson in the 11th standard Tamil text book by the Tamil Nadu government in 2018.
 In 2019, she was awarded the Padma Shri, making her the first transgender woman to be awarded India's fourth-highest civilian award.